-How Many Hours Is Full Time?
+How Many Hours Per Week Is Working Full Time?

-This article explains and clarifies the standards for how many hours a week is full-time and what it means to be a full-time employee or contractor.
+This article explains and clarifies the standards for how many hours a week is full time and what it means to be a full-time employee or contractor.

 Definition of full-time work

-Standard full-time hours in different regions
+Standard full-time work hours in different regions

 Full-time workweeks around the world: